-A Fresh Install Walk-through
+A Fresh Installation Walk-through

-Booting from the install image
+Booting from the image

 The installer will offer to confirm the current time in the chosen time zone.
 If the displayed time is correct, type 1 enter